Are your teeth sensitive to hot and cold foods? Does it hurt to bite down when you chew? If so, you might have an infected, or abscessed, tooth.

 Don’t think that the abscess is gone if the pain subsides.
 While you can manage some of the pain from home, our dentist will need to remove the infected dental pulp.
 He’ll then have to reseal the tooth and cover it with a crown.
 If our dentist can’t salvage the tooth, he’ll extract it before the infection spreads to your jaw.

-First, you’ll need to schedule an appointment with our emergency dentist in Troy, MI.
+First, you’ll need to schedule an appointment with our emergency dentist in Shelby Township, MI.
 We’re always happy to squeeze you in if you’re having a dental emergency.
 Our team can give you advice on managing your symptoms until it’s time to come in.